Allam Farms partnership has the following policy regarding hunting.

-1. before the hunting season starts, but no earlier than July 1st hunters will apply for permission to hunt on Allam Farm’s property.
-An email will be sent to email@example.com indicating the following:
+1. Before the hunting season starts, but no earlier than July 1st, hunters may apply for permission to hunt on Allam Farm’s property.
+An email should be sent to firstname.lastname@example.org indicating the following:

 - legal land description of the parcel or parcels you wish to enter